I'm Not a Vampire: Critical reception

 About "I'm Not a Vampire", Loudwire said "On the track, frontman Ronnie Radke belts out an appealing chorus that will burrow in your head and linger there as he sings, 'I'm insane / Well, I can feel it in my bones / Coursing through my veins / When did I become so cold? / For goodness sake / Where is my self-control? / If home is where my heart is / Then my heart has lost all hope.'
 The song is complete with heavy guitar riffs and a serious guitar solo, plus soaring synthesizers along with crushingly upbeat drum patterns.
 Radke's hasty deliverance of witty lyrics makes this song a treat, as well [...]
 One of the best and humorous parts of the song is when Radke cleverly sings 'Hi, my name is Ronnie / I'm an addict / Daddy should’ve never raised me on Black Sabbath.'"

 Revamped version

-In February 2021 a new, revamped version accompanied by a cinematic music video Directed by Jensen Noen featuring Ronnie Radke as a vampire and Radke’s girlfriend Saraya Bevis (better known as former WWE star Paige) was released featuring a full orchestra, choir and piano, at the end of the music video features a tribute to guitarist Derek Jones.
+On February 12, 2021, a "revamped" version accompanied by a cinematic music video, directed by Jensen Noen and featuring Ronnie Radke as a vampire and AEW wrestler Saraya Bevis (better known as former WWE star Paige), which was released.
+It features a full orchestra, choir and piano, and at the end of the music video, it features a tribute to guitarist Derek Jones.
 The new arrangement was composed by Irish composer Sean Rooney (The Drug in Me Is Reimagined).
 A full live chorus and various instruments were recorded in studio to further enhance the epic feel of the song.
 The track was produced by Tyler Smyth.

+Charts

 Personnel

 Credits adapted from Tidal and YouTube.